Cholescintigraphy

 Use of cholescintigraphic scans as a first-line form of imaging varies depending on indication.
 For example for cholecystitis, cheaper and less invasive ultrasound imaging may be preferred, while for bile reflux cholescintigraphy may be the first choice.

 Etymology and pronunciation

 The word cholescintigraphy (/ˌkoʊliˌsɪnˈtɪgrəfi/) uses combining forms of chole- + scinti(llation) + -graphy, most literally "bile + flash + recording".

 Medical use

+A screen displays the results of a HIDA scan in realtime while a patient undergoes medical imaging.

 In the absence of gallbladder disease, the gallbladder is visualized within 1 hour of the injection of the radioactive tracer.

 If the gallbladder is not visualized within 4 hours after the injection, this indicates either cholecystitis or cystic duct obstruction, such as by cholelithiasis (gallstone formation).

 Cholecystitis

 The investigation is usually conducted after an ultrasonographic examination of the abdominal right upper quadrant for a patient presenting with abdominal pain.
 If the noninvasive ultrasound examination fails to demonstrate gallstones, or other obstruction to the gallbladder or biliary tree, in an attempt to establish a cause of right upper quadrant pain, a cholescintigraphic scan can be performed as a more sensitive and specific test.

 Cholescintigraphy for acute cholecystitis has sensitivity of 97%, specificity of 94%.
 Several investigators have found the sensitivity being consistently higher than 90% though specificity has varied from 73–99%, yet compared to ultrasonography, cholescintigraphy has proven to be superior.
 The scan is also important to differentiate between neonatal hepatitis and biliary atresia, because an early surgical intervention in form of Kasai portoenterostomy or hepatoportoenterostomy can save the life of the baby as the chance of a successful operation after 3 months seriously decreases.